Gas-to-gas heat exchanger

 • Lower operational costs, with typical ROI between 3 and 12 months depending on the application

-Industrial applications of Gas-to-Gas heat exchangers
+Industrial applications of gas-to-gas heat exchangers

 Combustion air preheating